MichaelZaniewski/SQL-Airline-Delay-Project/README.md

 # SQL-Airline-Delay-Project
-An analysis of American Airlines' departure statistics using PostgreSQL to determine what the airline can optimize to achieve more on-time departures.
+An analysis of American Airlines' departure statistics using PostgreSQL to determine what and how the airline can optimize to achieve more on-time departures while balancing an enhanced customer experience.

 ## INTRODUCTION
+The project is focused on American's nine largest hubs: DFW, CLT, MIA, PHX, ORD, PHL, LAX, DCA, and JFK

 ## Dataset
-- The dataset for this project was gathered from the [Bureau of Transportation Statistics]([url](https://www.transtats.bts.gov/ontime/departures.aspx)) for all AA departure metrics in years 2022-2024.
+The dataset for this project was gathered from the [Bureau of Transportation Statistics](https://www.transtats.bts.gov/ontime/departures.aspx) for all AA departure metrics in years 2022-2024.
 Statistics are generated per origin airport.
 Compiled datasets are uploaded to the repository.

+The analysis is only considering flights that have successfully taken off.
+All flights with an actual_flight_time = 0 OR taxi_out_time = 0 OR tail_number IS NULL have been removed (count of 32074 out of 1.5 million) to consider only the flights that operated under routine conditions.
+The raw datasets in the repository will still include these flights.

+Flights that have been removed can include:
+- Cancelled flights
+- Diverted flights
+- Abnormalities attributed to data input

 ## EXPLORATORY ANALYSIS
 ### 1) How many planes did AA operate each year?